 The M.A. program is designed to enable students to explore personal interests or vocational options, to acquire a background for teaching at the secondary level, and/or to attain a foundation for further studies at the doctoral level.
 A thesis is required.
 Candidates may choose one of the following two programs:

-This program involves a concentration in one or the sub-specialties of religious study.
-Students will select a major of at least 12 hours from the following:
+This program involves a concentration in one of the subspecialties of religious study.
+Students will select a major of at least 12 hours and a minor of at least 6 hours from the following areas::

 - Critical Studies in Asian, Islamic, and Jewish Traditions

 - Ethics and Society